ClydeMachine/DratiniDex/README.md

 # License and Legal

 I don't own Pokémon, and am not personally affiliated with anyone who maintains Pokémon.
 I don't own PokéAPI, and am not personally affiliated with anyone who maintains PokéAPI.
 I do not and will not monetize any part of this software, as I only intend for it to be a useful Alexa skill for those who enjoy the Pokémon games.
 Feel free to improve, contribute, make your own, etc. according to the license on this project.

+This Alexa skill is not sponsored or endorsed by Pokémon, Nintendo or their affiliates.

 # Authors and Notes